System-Siliconhm/announcements/announcements.md

-### Dec Update 🚀 (14th Dec 2021)
+### Dec Update 🚀 (21st Dec 2021)

 #### Summary of Changes
-- Our webhooks now have logs, so you can see if they failed or success
-- Booking change request now supported with Airbnb
-- Iframe for property page will not show delete and add buttons
+- NEW OTA: Despegar (Beta) Link to how to connect: https://docs.channex.io/channel-mapping-guides/despegar
+- VR Properties now have a restriction you cant set availability higher than setting in the room type.
+- Bookings not acked within 30 mins will be removed from the feed and you will receive an email
+- Added email field to billing if you wish ack emails to go to a different address

 [Link to Changelog](https://docs.channex.io/changelog)

 ### Coming Soon
-- Booking Revision Feed will have a 30 Minute window to ack revisions after you have received it once, email will be sent if any unacked revisions after 30 mins from created date.
-Any PMS downtime should be unaffected since we count from first receive of revision and not from creaded time.
-- Vacation Rental properties will have limit on availability, if you set 1 available into the room settings you cant send 2 available.
-Hotel properties will have no restriction as now.
+- Ctrip is coming in January
+- Inntopia connection is coming soon